-A Caltech undergraduate degree is based on four years of academic enrollment (study abroad included) in which students have the time to explore their academic interests in a deep and rigorous way.
+A Caltech undergraduate degree is based on a four-year residential experience (study abroad included) in which students have the time to explore their academic interested in a deep and rigorous way.
 Students who are admitted as transfer students or 3/2 students may be granted advanced standing and term credit for academic work accepted in transfer to Caltech.
 However, transfers and 3/2 students must enroll for a minimum of six terms at Caltech.
 All other regularly admitted students must enroll for four years (12 terms).
-Any exceptions to the four year requirement must be approved by the dean of undergraduate students and the vice president for student affairs.
+Any exceptions to the four year residence requirement must be approved by the dean of undergraduate students and the vice president for student affairs.